-Recommendations for the importation of tallow (other than as defined in Article 11.4.1.) intended for food, feed, fertilisers, cosmetics, pharmaceuticals including biologicals, or medical devices
+Recommendations for importation of tallow (other than as defined in Article 11.4.2.)

-Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that:
+Veterinary Authorities should require the presentation of an international veterinary certificate attesting that the tallow:

-- 1) the tallow came from a country, zone or compartment posing a negligible BSE risk; or - 2) it originates from a country, zone or compartment posing a controlled BSE risk, is derived from cattle which have passed ante- and post-mortem inspections, and has not been prepared using the tissues listed in points 1 and 2 of Article 11.4.14.
+- 1) came from a country, zone or compartment posing a negligible BSE risk; or - 2) is derived from bovines which have been subjected to an ante-mortem inspection with favourable results, and has not been prepared using the commodities listed in point 1 of Article 11.4.15.

-Recommendations for the importation of dicalcium phosphate (other than as defined in Article 11.4.1.) intended for food, feed, fertilisers, cosmetics, pharmaceuticals including biologicals, or medical devices
+Recommendations for importation of tallow derivatives (other than as defined in Article 11.4.2.)

-Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that:
+Veterinary Authorities should require the presentation of an international veterinary certificate attesting that the tallow derivatives either: